top of page

 How can I get involved in the Plan?

-The JMNP2 first formal stage of consultation (known as Regulation 14) takes places for 7 weeks between the 16th October and the 3rd December.
-Once the consultation period is closed, Melksham Town Council.
-Melksham Without Parish Council and the Neighbourhood Plan Steering Group will gather together all the comments received and agree how the plan is to be amended as a result.
+The JMNP2 first formal stage of consultation (known as Regulation 14) took place for 7 weeks between the 16th October and the 3rd December 2023.
+Since then we've been busy behind the scenes updating the Plan in response to consultation feedback.
+Significant new information and further work has been done to proposed site allocations at Melksham and Whitley, with a new site in Bowerhill added.
+We then sought comments on the draft B of the Plan between the 20th June and the 22nd August.
+Since that consultation closed, Melksham Town Council, Melksham Without Parish Council and the Neighbourhood Plan Steering Group gathered together all the comments received from both consultations and agreed how the plan was to be amended as a result.

 Who pays for the Plan?